EXPERIENCED AND ATTENTIVE LAWYER WORKS TO SECURE YOUR FUTURE

 If you have decided to dissolve your marriage, or your spouse has served you with divorce papers, you may have many questions about your rights and the legal process.
 When you come to WalshLaw for answers, you can rely on my knowledge, based on more than 15 years of experience, and my determination to help in every way possible.
 Having been through a divorce myself, I understand the anxiety that often comes at the end of a marriage.
 I help you focus on the future, identify important goals for you and your family, and implement an effective strategy to achieve those goals.

-To file for divorce in Tennessee, either the plaintiff spouse or the defendant spouse must have been a resident of the state for at least six months.
-However, if the plaintiff is suing for divorce because of conduct that occurred while he or she was a resident of the state, the six-month minimum does not apply.
+To file for divorce in Tennessee, at least one of the divorcing parties must have been a resident of the state for at least six months.
+However, if the plaintiff is suing for divorce because of conduct that occurred while he or she was a resident of the state, the six-month minimum may not apply.
 Special procedural rules apply when the defendant is a nonresident of Tennessee.

 There is a 60-day waiting period after filing for couples who have no minor children, and a 90-day waiting period for couples with minor children.
 Many couples are able to use this period to reach a settlement through negotiation or mediation, and they can then present a signed agreement to the court and avoid a hearing.
 This is known as an uncontested divorce, and it can save a considerable amount of time, stress and expense.